WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-in-text.md

 [warning] Not Recommended: Before `patch()`ing, make sure your request is `post()`ed. [/warning]
 [tip] Recommended: Send a `post()` request before calling a `patch()` request. [/tip]

+## HTTP status codes

+Use the following formatting and phrasing to refer to a single HTTP status code: an HTTP `500 Internal server error` status code.

+Insert the code number and name in code font.
+Specifically use *status code* rather than *error code* or *response code*.
+If *HTTP* is implied from context, it is acceptable to exclude it.

 ## Coding standards

 For more information about coding standards for WordPress, see [Coding standards]().